Teyras/MT/stability_report/text.md

 - tampering with the scheduler is probably a bad idea, but schedulers are generally not concerned with measurement stability

+To explore how explicitly setting the CPU affinity influences the stability of measurements, we made violin plots of our measurements for each combination of workload, setup and isolation technology.
+In some instances, `taskset` caused the measurement to be particularly - see iso-cpu measurements with 4 workers.

+TODO plot

+TODO do the results vary for any isolation technique?

 ### Comparing Parallel Worker Results

 - warmup/cooldown when workers are spawning/dying